 As soon as I step on the shore, I am stunned.
 I cannot believe my eyes.
 Beneath my feet is a beautiful beach of pebbles, like the kind you put in a goldfish bowl.

 Every time I step on the yellow beach, my boots sink in.
 When I pull them out, the pebbles spill over the tops of my boots, offering no resistance.
-If the seabed is also pebbles, it is no wonder the anchor does not work.
+If the seafloor is also pebbles, it is no wonder the anchor does not work.
 This would be like trying to lower an anchor in pachinko (Japanese slot machine) balls.

 At that moment, I have a hunch:

 "Since the beginning of human history, very few ships have anchored at this island, and I may be the first to try to land here.
 English ships exploring the archipelago in the nineteenth century probably visited here.
 They mistakenly thought they saw the beautiful sandy beach.
-They likely dropped a small, greased weight to check the seabed's depth and quality.
-When the weight was pulled out of the water by a rope with a depth scale, it was natural that grains of sand mixed with pebbles on the seabed stuck to the grease.
-Looking at the sand and the yellow beach in front of them, they might write in their log, 'Sandy seabed, suitable for anchoring.'
+They likely dropped a small, greased weight to check the seafloor's depth and quality.
+When the weight was pulled out of the water by a rope with a depth scale, it was natural that grains of sand mixed with pebbles on the seafloor stuck to the grease.
+Looking at the sand and the yellow beach in front of them, they might write in their log, 'Sandy seafloor, suitable for anchoring.'
 This note might have then been included in the Sailing Directions.
 They probably had no reason or need to land on this remote island.
 Perhaps since then, no ship has anchored here, and no one has gone ashore for over a hundred years until today.
 So, the existence of the pebbles may have remained unknown."

 In a region as seldom visited by ships, it is not surprising that much of the anchorage information is outdated.
 In fact, page 310 of the U.S. Sailing Directions for South America Volume Ⅱ (see references at the end of this book) contains a description of the Hazard Archipelago further south, which reads as follows: